Free PNG Upscaler

 For photos, Lanczos is the best choice - it produces smooth, high-quality results with minimal artifacts.
 For balanced sharpness, try Mitchell.
 CatRom is ideal when you need crisp, well-defined edges.
 For pixel art, always use Pixel-Perfect (nearest-neighbor) to keep hard edges sharp.

 Upscaling increases pixel dimensions, which means some interpolation is always applied.
 Our high-quality algorithms (Lanczos, Mitchell, CatRom) minimize visible artifacts and produce smooth results.
 For pixel art, Pixel-Perfect mode preserves the original hard edges exactly without any blending.
+Enabling the Sharpen option further compensates for any softness introduced by interpolation.

 Yes.
 All alpha transparency is fully preserved during upscaling.
 Logos, icons, and graphics with transparent backgrounds are handled perfectly at any scale factor.
 The output is always a valid PNG with full alpha channel support.